Fraunhofer-AISEC/pqdb/tools/validation/README.md

 ## Schema Validation
 All data is stored in .yaml files which are validated using JSON Schema.
 The following steps describe how to the validation script can be executed locally.
-[Node.js](https://nodejs.org/) is required to run the validation (tested with version 12.x).
-Currently, we don't recommend the snap package since there have been issues with the dependencies.
+[Node.js](https://nodejs.org/) is required to run the validation (tested with version 16).

 ### Install Dependencies